-Cáritas Coimbra, AFEdemy and several SHAFE members are coordinators or partners in several national and European partnerships, initiatives and relevant EU projects, guaranteeing thus a wide contribution in different areas and the coordination of key messages among different and multiple stakeholders.
+Cáritas Coimbra, AFEdemy and several other SHAFE members are coordinators or partners in national and European partnerships, initiatives and relevant EU projects, within relevant topics for this Network.

+This is a major enabler of a wide SHAFE contribution in different areas and the harmonisation of key messages among different and multiple stakeholders.